AustinWise/m2net/README.markdown

 Currently limitations
 ---------------------

-* You have to manually compile it on Linux (but it does work).
 * Only works with x86 .NET apps on Windows.
 That is, it will run just fine under x64 Windows just as long as you compile it as X86 and not AnyCPU or x64.